hyodae-seo/hyodaeseo.com/content/projects/UCAO_Typhoon/index.md

 <section class="project-result">
   <h3>1.
 Coupled modeling of Typhoon Khanun (2023)</h3>
   <p>
-  High-resolution coupled simulations reproduce the evolving ocean response to Typhoon Khanun as it passed through the Okinawa region in August 2023.
-The animation shows the development and persistence of a pronounced cold wake, produced as strong winds and waves deepen the ocean mixed layer and bring cooler subsurface water toward the surface.
-The calculation provides a spatially continuous view of the storm response that can be compared with satellite and in situ observations and used to diagnose how currents, bathymetry, and wave-dependent air-sea exchange modulate cooling near the islands.
+  High-resolution SCOAR coupled ocean-atmosphere-wave simulations are used to examine the evolving ocean and surface wave response to Typhoon Khanun as it passed through the Okinawa region in August 2023.
+The animation shows the development and persistence of a pronounced cold wake, produced as strong winds and waves increase the turbulence kinetic energy and deepen the ocean mixed layer, bringing cooler subsurface water toward the surface.
+The calculation provides a spatially continuous view of coupled ocean-atmosphere-wave processes that can be compared with satellite and in situ observations and used to diagnose how currents, bathymetry, and wave-dependent air-sea exchange modulate cooling near the islands.
   </p>

   <figure class="result-figure">